winkjs/wink-tokenizer/README.md

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

 Tokenize sentences in Latin and Devanagari scripts using **`wink-tokenizer`**.
-It is a part of [wink](http://winkjs.org/) — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

 Some of it's top feature are:

 1. Support for English, French, German, Hindi, Sanskrit, Marathi and many more.